-The housing team understands how important it is to get to know your host family as quickly as possible.
-They have organized a Question and Answer session at orientation to get your questions answered.
-After you go home with your host families at the end of orientation, you will get a whole weekend for your families to get to know you and vice versa.
+The housing team understands how important it is to get to know your host family as quickly as possible and have organized a Question and Answer session.
+After you meet your host families on arrival day, you will have a whole weekend for your families to get to know you and vice versa.
 Full Immersion weekend allows you quality time with your host family and enables you to get your bearings by learning from those who live in this city.

 Question and Answer Session (attendance mandatory)

 There will be a mandatory Q&A session during orientation for all students living with hosts.
 The housing staff will go over the general rules regarding your homestay experience.
-There will be a group of hosts available who can answer questions regarding homestays and who will share their advice and stories regarding past students.
+When possible, hosts are invited to answer questions regarding homestays and will share their advice and stories regarding past students.

 Meeting Your Hosts